SEKOIA-IO/sekoiaio-docker-concentrator/README.md

 ```

 ## OPTIONAL: Build the image
-If you don't want to use the image available at `ghcr.io/sekoia-io/sekoiaio-docker-concentrator:latest` - **NOT RECOMMENDED** -, you can also build the image on your own.
+If you don't want to use the image available at `ghcr.io/sekoia-io/sekoiaio-docker-concentrator` - **EXPERT MODE** -, you can also build the image on your own.

 To build the image:
 ```bash
 docker build . -t sekoiaio-docker-concentrator:latest
 ```

-**Note**: Be sure to adapt the `docker-compose.yml` accordingly and change `image: ghcr.io/sekoia-io/sekoiaio-docker-concentrator:latest` by `image: sekoiaio-docker-concentrator:latest` if you use this method.
+**Note**: Be sure to adapt the `docker-compose.yml` accordingly and change `image: ghcr.io/sekoia-io/sekoiaio-docker-concentrator:x` by `image: sekoiaio-docker-concentrator:latest` if you use this method.